fourcoders/Cacheclearbundle/README.md

           );
       }

-Use it whit the command
+Use it with the command

     unix:cache:clear